doitintl/CloudBlaster/README.md

       * GCE routes, instance templates, networks, routers, and load balancers, along with a variety of subassets within LBs
       * GAE firewall rules
       * PubSub snapshots

+ The advantages of Cloud Blaster:
+  * It supports more complexity, since it is in Kotlin rather than bash.
+This makes it easier to add new asset types and make other changes.
+Safe Scrub is at the limit of the complexity that can be accomodted in Bash.